The 3d $\mathcal{N}=6$ Bootstrap: From Higher Spins to Strings to Membranes: Conclusion

 There are several ways we can improve upon our 3d $\mathcal{N}=6$ bootstrap study.
 From the numerical perspective, it will be useful to improve the precision of our study.
 This is parameterized by the parameter $\Lambda$ defined in the main text.
 While we used $\Lambda=39$ in this work, which is close to the $\Lambda=43$ values used in the analogous $\mathcal{N}=8$ studies \cite{Agmon:2017xes,Agmon:2019imm}, for $\mathcal{N}=6$ this value has not led to complete convergence.
 For instance, we found the lower bound $c_T\geq 15.5$, compared to the $\mathcal{N}=8$ result $c_T\geq 15.9$; both are expected to converge to the free theory $c_T=16$.
 More physically, we expect that approximately conserved currents should appear in the extremal functional that conjecturally describes the $U(1)_{2M}\times U(1+M)_{-2M}$ theory.
-We found such an operator in the zero spin sector as shown in Figure \ref{scal0pfig}, but for higher spin these operators are hard to see from the numerics at large $c_T$, since their OPE coefficients start at $O(c_T^{-1})$.
+We found such an operator in the zero spin sector as shown in Figure \ref{scal0pfig}, but do not yet have sufficient precision to see them for higher spin.
 The main obstacle to increasing $\Lambda$ at the moment is not SDPB, which due to the recent upgrade \cite{Landry:2019qug} can easily handle four crossing equations at very high $\Lambda$, but simply the difficulty in computing numerical approximations to the superblocks at large $\Lambda$.
 In particular it would be extremely useful to have an efficient code for approximations of linear combinations of conformal blocks with $\Delta$ dependent coefficients around the crossing symmetric point.
 Currently the code \texttt{scalar\_blocks} code, found on the bootstrap collaboration website,\footnote{This code can be found at \texttt{https://gitlab.com/bootstrapcollaboration/scalar\_blocks/blob/\\master/Install.md}.} is only able to efficiently compute single conformal blocks.